 One of the biggest reasons for getting a college degree is to improve your future career options.
-Graduates with a good education as well as international experience add greater value and are getting increased recognition by possible employers.
+Graduates with a good education as well as international experience add greater value and are getting increased recognition by potential employers.
 Studying abroad also helps you learn more languages, get a deeper understanding of different cultures and how they work, learning how to deal with different types of people and the challenges of living in another country.
 All of these together help you to gain a better understanding of how the world works, and are traits very often sought out by employers and business, and their importance will just continue to increase in the future.

 When choosing where you want to study, in the end, your goal is always going to be to seek out the highest quality of education that's possible.
-Studying abroad can give you just that, as it may offer a much wider variety of options available to you than what you would normally find in your home country.
+Studying abroad can give you just that, as it may offer a much wider variety of options available to you than you would normally find in your home country.
 For example, universities in countries such as the USA, Australia and the UK all have very renowned education systems, and a big part of the world's top-ranking universities are in those few countries alone.

-It's well known that you become truly independent from you family and parents when you go off to university, and this is even more so when you go to a university abroad, far away from family.
-Of course, studying abroad or not, becoming independent in itself is always a challenge, however living abroad can greatly help shape who you are through many learning experiences, and shape you into an adventurous, keen and independent adult, ready to succeed in your career.
+It's well known that you become truly independent from your family and parents when you go off to university, and this is even more so when you go to a university abroad, far away from family.
+Of course, studying abroad or not, becoming independent in itself is always a challenge, however living abroad can greatly help shape who you are through diverse learning experiences, and shape you into an adventurous, keen and independent adult, ready to succeed in your career.
 Despite that, keep in mind that studying abroad is not easy.
-There will be all sorts of difficult and often unique challenges that may come your way but that's all part of the experience towards developing yourself as a person and becoming more independent.
+There will be all sorts of difficult and often unique challenges that may come your way but that's all part of the experience of developing yourself as a person and becoming more independent.

 When leaving your home country and the living environment you're so accustomed to, it's only natural to have concerns about living abroad.
-But stepping out of your comfort zone is all part of the experience towards making your journey so fun and worthwhile.
+But stepping out of your comfort zone is all part of the experience towards making your journey fun and worthwhile.
 After all, what else stands in front of you after you've mastered travelling abroad to study!

 Another one of the big advantages of studying abroad is the first-hand experience of a completely new environment.
-It's an extremely enriching experience that allows you to see things about certain cultures or countries you wouldn't normally be able to see and meet a wide variety of people who grew up in these cultures, which may be very different than your own.
+It's an extremely enriching experience that allows you to see things about certain cultures or countries you wouldn't normally be able to see, and meet a wide variety of people who grew up in these cultures, which may be very different than your own.

 For example, you may be able to experience things such as new cultural food, traditional music, local festivals, and many other new things in the country you're living in.